 Milwaukee County’s Beautiful Courthouse Remains in Session

-Built for the ages and rising above downtown Milwaukee’s west side, the Milwaukee County Courthouse serves as home for many important government functions.
-Among these are the expansive County court system, executive offices, the County Board and many other County departments.
-To residents and visitors alike, this beautiful structure has become one of the City’s best known buildings in grace and beauty.
+Built for the ages and rising above downtown Milwaukee’s west side, the Milwaukee County Courthouse serves as home for many necessary government functions.
+Among these are the comprehensive County court system, executive offices, the County Board and many other County departments.
+To residents and visitors alike, this beautiful structure has become one of the City’s best-known buildings in grace and beauty.

 Located between 9th and 10th Streets, this facility actually would be the County’s third courthouse structure.
-The previous building was a large domed structure located along Cathedral Square.
+The previous building was a large domed structure situated on Cathedral Square.
 Construction of the current Courthouse began in 1929 and continued for nine years until completion in 1938.
-Through a design contest and award to architect Albert Randolph Ross of New York, the character would be semi-class Roman with the lower functional stories surrounded by straight, clean lines while the courtrooms above would be encased within ornate pillars, pilasters and cornices.
+Through a design contest and award to architect Albert Randolph Ross of New York, the character would be semi-class Roman with the lower functional stories surrounded by straight, clean lines while the courtrooms above would be encased within ornate pillars, pilasters, and cornices.
 The excavation process would require removal of 100,000 cubic yards of earth relocated as fill for the Lincoln Memorial Drive project also underway.
-The six stone columns at the east entrance were considered to be the largest pieces of building stone of any structure in the western hemisphere.
-The interior would be graced by marble imported from Italy, American walnut, gorgeous brass lighting fixtures and murals (25, all registered in the National Archives) in the many courtrooms and the largest in the County Board room.
+The six stone columns at the east entrance were considered to be the most significant pieces of building stone of any structure in the western hemisphere.
+The interior would be graced by marble imported from Italy, American walnut, gorgeous brass lighting fixtures and murals (25, all registered in the National Archives) in the many courtrooms and the largest in the County Boardroom.

 Unveiled – Original and Recover Roof Systems Removed